blbadger/blbadger.github.io/polynomial-roots.md

 f'(x) = \frac{x_n - x_{n-1}}{f(x_n) - f(x_{n-1)}}
 $$

 Because there are two initial points rather than one, there is more variety in behavior for any one guess.
-To simplify things, here the first guess is half the distance to the origin from the second, and the second guess ($x_1$) is the one that is plotted in the complex plane.
+To simplify things, here the first guess is half the distance to the value $1+0i$ from the second, and the second guess ($x_1$) is the one that is plotted in the complex plane.
 This can be accomplished as follows:

 ```python
 def secant_method(equation, max_iterations, x_range, y_range, t):